What Does The Full Faith And Credit Clause Do

 The Full Faith and Credit Clause was not an arbitrary addition to the Constitution; it was crafted in response to the chaotic legal environment under the Articles of Confederation.
 Before the Constitution, states often ignored each other's laws and judicial decisions, leading to significant legal uncertainty and hindering interstate commerce and personal mobility.

 The framers of the Constitution recognized the need for a more cohesive legal system.
-By including the Full Faith and Credit Clause, they aimed to create a unified nation where legal rights and obligations were respected across state lines.
+Now, by including the Full Faith and Credit Clause, they aimed to create a unified nation where legal rights and obligations were respected across state lines.
 This promoted stability, predictability, and fairness, essential for a functioning federal republic.

 The primary purposes of the Full Faith and Credit Clause include: